ianmilligan1/HIST640/content/en/docs/Module8/_index.md

 ---
-title: "Module 8: Textual Analysis and Data Mining: Fundamentals"
+title: "Module 8: Textual Analysis and Data Mining"
-linkTitle: "8: Textual Analysis and Data Mining: Fundamentals"
+linkTitle: "8: Textual Analysis and Data Mining"
 weight: 8
 description: >
   An introduction to the course.
 What is Digital History?
 Let's find out.